A Very Good Inbox Day

 The waiting game

-I’m equal parts grateful, excited, and trying not to refresh my email too aggressively.
+I’m equal parts grateful, excited, and refreshing my email a little too often.

 Recent Posts